 I joined Friends of the Elderly as the Group’s Chief Executive in the Spring of 2014 and take much pride in working with a diverse and talented team to help deliver our strategy in support of older people – in sustainable, personal, and innovative ways.

-I served as Vice Chair of the Government-backed Coast to Capital Local Enterprise Partnership (LEP), formed to help drive the economy of the South East.
-I also chaired the LEP’s Enterprise Zone and the region’s Digital Catapult Centre, bringing digital services and products to market.
+I served, pro-bono, as Vice Chair (2011-2019) of the Government’s Coast to Capital Local Enterprise Partnership (LEP), formed to help drive the economy of the South East of England.
+I also chaired the LEP’s Enterprise Zone and the region’s Digital Catapult Centre, bringing digital services and products to market – and sat on the Board of Transport for the South East.

-I am a former board member and Vice Chair of the United Kingdom Home Care Association (UKHCA), have regularly contributed to the Adult Social Care Co-Production Group of the Care Quality Commission (CQC), and have served as a board member of the National Care Forum (NCF).
+I am a former board member and Vice Chair (2008-2015) of the United Kingdom Home Care Association (UKHCA), now the Homecare Association.
+I served (2017-2020) as a board member of the National Care Forum (NCF).

-I enjoyed being part of the national Leadership for Empowered and Healthy Communities programme, sponsored by the Department of Health, during 2014/15.
-I have equally enjoyed the Charity’s leadership development work with the Centre for Charity Effectiveness at CASS Business School; City, University of London, during 2017/18.
-I hold a post-graduate Diploma (PGDip) in Risk Management from Loughborough University’s School of Business and Economics and am currently undertaking an Executive Leadership Masters’ at CASS.
+I enjoyed being part of the national Leadership for Empowered and Healthy Communities programme, sponsored by the Department of Health (2013-2014).
+I have equally enjoyed the Charity’s leadership development work with the Centre for Charity Effectiveness at Bayes Business School (formerly CASS); City, University of London, during 2017 & 2018.

-A former UK Police Officer, I have also worked to resolve sensitive operational situations around the world for multi-national companies, government departments and Non-Government Organisations (NGOs); latterly as a director of Europe’s leading risk management consultancy, sold to Control Risks Group.
+A former UK Police Officer, I have also worked to resolve sensitive operational situations around the world for multi-national companies, government departments and Non-Government Organisations (NGOs); latterly for a decade as a director of Europe’s leading risk management consultancy, sold to Control Risks Group in 2000.
+During this time, I qualified as a Certified Fraud Examiner (CFE) and Certified Protection Professional (CPP).

-I am a keen walker, having trekked to Everest Base Camp; and a qualified Offshore Yacht Master who enjoys the sea in all its elements.
-So, when I am in my 80s I want to be able to continue to walk for miles and see, hear, feel and embrace the changing seasons around me.
+I am a keen walker, having trekked to Everest Base Camp (2012); and a qualified Offshore Yacht Master (2002) who enjoys the sea in all its elements.
+So, when I am in my eighties, I want to be able to continue to walk for miles and see, hear, feel and embrace the changing seasons around me.